North Carolina Drug Recovery

 Narconon Drug and Alcohol Rehabilitation Program Provides Help

-In Narconon, addicts in North Carolina can find the solution they need to the soul-destroying curse that is drug or alcohol addiction.
-An eight-phase substance abuse treatment program takes those who are addicted through a thorough detoxification and reorientation exercises, and then into a multi-step life skills training regimen that enables people to leave the past behind and look forward to a bright new future.
+In Narconon, addicts in North Carolina can find the solution they need to drug or alcohol addiction.
+A holistic substance abuse treatment program takes those who are addicted through a thorough detoxification and reorientation exercises, and then into a life skills training regimen that enables people to leave the past behind and look forward to a bright new future.
 Graduates ordinarily restore family relationships, renew personal value systems and experience the relief of restored personal integrity.
 It all adds up to a new life without drugs.

 Narconon Drug Information Department